PSPDFKit/Cordova-iOS/README.md

     cordova plugin add https://github.com/PSPDFKit/Cordova-iOS.git

-Read the message at the end and complete installation (add PSPDFKit framework to your Xcode project manually).
+Read the message at the end and complete installation.

+**You will need to manually edit the Xcode project and add PSPDFKit framework to your project manually.
+There is no automatic support for dynamic frameworks in Cordova yet.
+You will get a linker error if you forget this step.**

 PSPDFKit 5.0 Migration Guide
 -----------